SemBeacon/specification/README.md

 ```

 ### Resource
+The resource URI should lead to a semantic linked data document.
+Example HTTP request:
+`GET Accept=text/turtle;q=1.0 , text/n3;q=0.8 , application/rdf+xml;q=0.5`

 #### Beacon
 The resource URI can lead to an individual described beacon using the `sembeacon:SemBeacon` class.
 This is a `sosa:FeatureOfInterest` that is a subclass of `poso:BluetoothBeacon`.

+If this beacon describes another resource, the `rdfs:seeAlso` predicate can be used to reference this resource.

 #### Person
 SemBeacons can be directed to broadcast a person described using `foaf:Person`, `vcard.Individual` or `schema.Person`.